 Information About The Port

 The Port of Moses Lake is located in Central Washington directly off Interstate 90.
-The Port is 70 miles west of Spokane, Washington and approximately 160 miles east of Seattle, Washington.
+The Port is 104 miles west of Spokane, Washington and approximately 178 miles east of Seattle, Washington.
 Moses Lake and Grant County lie in the sunbelt of the state, boasting a pleasant climate for recreation as well as doing business.
-The Port of Moses Lake’s airport and industrial areas contain over 4,500 acres of quality infrastructure, supporting a wide range of aviation and commercial business.
-Currently the Port employs 15 full-time and several part-time employees.
-There are over 60 industries located at the Port, employing over 1,500 people.
+The Port of Moses Lake’s airport and industrial areas contain over 5,700 acres of quality infrastructure, supporting a wide range of aviation and commercial business.
+There are over 60 industries located at the Port, employing over 3,500 people.
+The Port of Moses Lake is pre-permitted up to 10,000 employees.
 Created in 1965 by a vote of the people, the Port of Moses Lake is governed by a 3-member Port commission and administered by an executive director.
 More information on Port governance, staff, history and upcoming events are contained in separate pages.

 KENT JONES – DISTRICT 3